zenmonkeykstop/qubes-doc.rtd/user/advanced-topics/kde.rst

 ============

 Prior to R3.2, KDE was the default desktop environment in Qubes.
-Beginning with R3.2, however, `XFCE is the new default desktop environment </doc/releases/3.2/release-notes/>`__.
+Beginning with R3.2, however, :doc:`XFCE is the new default desktop environment </developer/releases/3_2/release-notes>`.
 Nonetheless, it is still possible to install KDE by issuing this command in dom0:

 .. code:: shell_session